madhusudhanrao-ppm/oracle-ai-developer-hub/DATABASE.md

   - Verify tnsnames.ora service name matches URL, and TNS_ADMIN points to wallet directory.
 - Vector index creation:
   - The script tries multiple syntaxes (HNSW/IVF).
 If none work (older DB), embeddings still persist, but ANN search is disabled until supported.

+## Additional notes

+- Oracle driver generated keys:
+  - Some environments return “Invalid conversion requested” when calling `getGeneratedKeys()` for identity columns.
+  - The backend (KbIngestService) falls back to:
+    ```sql
+    SELECT id FROM kb_chunks WHERE doc_id = ?
+AND tenant_id = ?
+AND chunk_ix = ?
+    ```
+    to retrieve the generated key.
+Ingestion proceeds and transactions are committed.
+- Embedding insert fallbacks:
+  - The backend first tries `to_vector(?)`, then `VECTOR(?)`.
+  - If both are unavailable, a row is inserted with `NULL` embedding to keep joins working; vector search will be unavailable until VECTOR is supported in your database version.